AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 ## Accelerator in AXI4MLIR

-With the opcodes above, the accelerator can be used to compute the matrix multiplication of two 4x4 matrices, and send the result 4x4 matrix back to the CPU.
+With the opcodes above, the accelerator can compute the matrix multiplication of two 4x4 matrices, and send the result 4x4 matrix back to the CPU.